maureencarey/paradigm/README.md

 ### step_5_orthology_based_semi_curation.py

 This performs orthology-based semi-curation for all *Plasmodium* reconstructions using the curated iPfal18 reconstruction for *Plasmodium falciparum*.

 ### step_6_task_based_gapfilling.py

-gapfilling to generic biomass, species specific biomass (if available), and any tasks identified in FILENAME (if available)
+gapfilling to generic biomass, species specific biomass (if available), and any tasks identified in auxotrophies_references.xlsx (if available)

-### step_6_task_based_gapfilling_plasmodium.py

-This is the same as step_6_task_based_gapfilling.py but save the files with obviously different names when gapfilling the plasmodium models WITHOUT orthologous transformation.

 ### TO DO: remove futile cycles

-## models

-Interestingly enough, this directory contains the models.

 ## run these

-Note: I ran the model generation pipeline on the University of Virginia's High-Performance Computing system, Rivanna, which uses Slurm job management.
+Note: I ran the model generation pipeline on the University of Virginia's High- Performance Computing system, Rivanna, which uses Slurm job management.
 These were the scripts I ran to implement the pipeline.
 They are mostly 'wrappers' for other scripts.

-### follow up analyses

-This directory contains the analyses scripts - all are self explanatory and point towards the python scripts contained in other subdirectories.

-### pipeline_auto_slurm_for_plasmodium.sh

-This file generates the sbatch scripts for gapfilling the de novo plasmodium reconstructions WITHOUT the orthology transformation.

 ### pipeline_auto_slurm_for_step2.sh